Last updated on July 12th, 2022 at 01:35 pm

 Do you know who you are writing to?

-For more understanding your customer see:
+For more understanding of your customer see:

 2. You call your website something people won’t easily understand.

 I love Auto Body shops.
-They tend to call themselves names like Franks Auto Body Repair, Joe’s Best Auto Repair, Precision Auto Repair, etc. There is no question when you read their logo what they can do for you.
+They tend to call themselves names like Franks Auto Body Repair, Joe’s Best Auto Repair, Precision Auto Repair, etc. There is no question when you read their logo about what they can do for you.

 Why not call one of their websites: www.(name-of-city)bestautorepair.com?

 How many people use the term “best auto repair” along with the city when they search?
 How easy it would be to find them.